salesforce/design-system-react/README.md

 ## Contributing to the code base

 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) and [Test README](/tests/README.md) first.
-Then, creact an issue to tell others you are working on a bug.
+Then, create an issue to tell others you are working on a bug.
 If you would like to contribute a new component, create an issue with a list of proposed props to discuss with maintainers.

 ## Licenses